immutant/feature-demo/README.md

 You need at least Java 8 and Leiningen 2.4.0

-The web demo fires up two listeners: both HTTP and SSL, the latter with a self-signed certificate and HTTP/2 enabled.
-This requires a version of [ALPN](http://www.eclipse.org/jetty/documentation/current/alpn-chapter.html) appropriate for your JVM version to be available on the *bootclasspath*.
-The version of `alpn-boot` configured in project.clj is known to work with JVM version 1.8.0_66.
+By default, the web demo fires up two listeners: both HTTP (8080) and SSL (8443), the latter with a self-signed certificate and HTTP/2 enabled.
+This requires a version of [ALPN](http://www.eclipse.org/jetty/documentation/current/alpn-chapter.html) appropriate for your JVM to be available on the *bootclasspath*.
+The version of `alpn-boot` configured in this project is known to work with JVM version `1.8.0_66`.
 You can disable either SSL or HTTP/2 by overriding the options ultimately passed to `immutant.web/run`, e.g.

     lein run http2? false ssl-port nil